Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

   - `lamda`: growth factor
   - `Generation`: number of generations
 - Takes input `generationSize`: a matrix representing population sizes for each generation.
-- Duplicates the last row and column of `generationSize` using `ex5_2mat` to match pcolor requirements.
+- Duplicates the last row and column of `generationSize` using `ExtendMatrixEdges` to match pcolor requirements.
 - Sets up axes and prepares x-axis and y-axis coordinates.
 - Plots a heat map using `pcolor` with the duplicated `generationSize` matrix.
 - Configures color map (`jet`) and adds a colorbar legend.